 And if you would like to see how to use Lightroom to modify your B lack & White photo, take a look at a Tim Grew YouTube that goes into real depth on how to upgrade your B&W photo with “White with Lightroom Classic”

 And if you’d like to see some great B&W examples of our backyard you might want to check out our friend Mike Jackson’s Best of the Tetons.

-And I thought this online article might give you a boost about winter photography and B&W. This Photo Argus article on 60 Beautiful Winter Photos could be seen as inspiring.
+And I thought this online article might give you a boost about winter photography.
+These aren’t all B&Ws but they may give you some ideas..
+This Photo Argus article on 60 Beautiful Winter Photos could be seen as inspiring.